lbonanomi/notes/ghe/index.md

 ## What's this?

 Hopefully a few helpful notes for support engineers who have been assigned issues with Github Enterprise.
-These nuggets are won from practical experience with a fairly-standard build of GHE 2.10 that was migrated from LDAP to SAML auth on my watch.
+These nuggets are won from practical experience (and exactly *zero training*) with a fairly-standard build of GHE 2.10 that was migrated from LDAP to SAML auth on my watch.
 YMMV, remember to floss.

 ### Github Organizations